 Next you pass through a saltwater estuary that provides you with a nice view of Little Bay & over Nasketucket River.
 Just past the 2 mile mark, you cross over Weeden Rd as the trail passes through a residential corridor.
 After crossing Shaw Rd you'll come to the town line and start of the Mattapoisett Rail Trail at 3 1/4 miles.

 MATTAPOISETT RAIL TRAIL:

 The paved Mattapoisett Rail Trail heads straight into deep woods paralleling some power lines along the right.
 You lose the power lines as you cross Swift Brook before coming to Mattapoisett Neck Rd at 4 miles.
-The trail currently ends here as of June 2017.
+The trail currently ends here as of April 2018.
+The next section is slated for construction in the Fall of 2018.
 However, continue across the road along the hard packed dirt trail (rocky) and along a causeway where you'll come to a bridge over the Mattapoisett River, where it empties into the Mattapoisett Harbor, at 4.3 miles.
 Very scenic.
 Plans call for continuing the trail straight, then through or around the YMCA Reservation.
 Somehow they plan on crossing Ell Pond and continuing the trail up Railroad Ave to Depot St in Mattapoisett where phase 2 construction will take place.

 CLICK HERE FOR PHOENIX BIKE TRAIL MAP